 About us

-Every year approximately 55,000 women and 350 men are diagnosed with breast cancer in the UK, making it the most common cancer*.
-We’re on a mission to support them by offering a Little Lifts Box at the beginning of their chemotherapy or radiotherapy treatment.
-We do this by working directly with hospitals in East Anglia, where Boxes are given out to patients during treatment planning or review meetings with their Oncology, Radiotherapy or Breast Care Teams.
+Every year approximately 55,000 women and 400 men are diagnosed with breast cancer in the UK, making it the most common cancer*.
+We’re on a mission to support them by offering a Little Lifts Box jam-packed with thoughtful items, to help people facing breast cancer treatment.
+We do this locally (East Anglia) via our hospital partnerships, elsewhere in the UK, we reach people via our Little Kindness Fund.

 Why Little Lifts?